Fjaviervera/MS-challenge-2016/README.md

 matplotlib

-XlsxWriter
+XlsxWriter(optional)

-The easiest way to install them is using Conda, wich install most of the package, and then use pip to install MedPy, scikit-learn and XlsxWriter.
+The easiest way to install them is using Conda, wich install most of the package, and then use pip to install MedPy, scikit-learn and XlsxWriter(optional).

 Also it is mandatory needed to have installed the Matlab Compiler Runtime(MCR) and a SPM standalone installation compatible with that MCR.

-To execute the program you need to parse the path of your SPM standalone isntallation and( only if you use a Linux or a MacOS systems) you have to parse the path to your MCR.
+To execute the program you need to parse the path of your SPM standalone isntallation and (only if you use a Linux or a MacOS systems) you have to parse the path to your MCR.

-Also you need the classifiers wich are larges files, they are avalibles in this link: https://1drv.ms/u/s!AtQHOnUHXE11g4Bds-Rzvqe0kKqs4w
+Also you need the classifiers ,which are larges files, they are avalibles in this link: https://1drv.ms/u/s!AtQHOnUHXE11g4Bds-Rzvqe0kKqs4w

-Once Downloaded move it to the root of the project and uncompress it(take in count it will take 10 Gb of space more or less).
-You should have in the root a folders named classifiers.
+Once downloaded, move it to the root of the project and uncompress it(take in count it will take 10 Gb of space more or less).
+You should have in the root of the project a folder named classifiers.

 The inputs are the followings: